| BC occurred with the Hittites, Kassites and Mittani.

 Just as individuals can have various affinities without

 being members of the same family, so can languages.
+The Indo-European group of languages does not reflect

 the spread of a single group of people or speakers of